xemu-project/xemu-website/docs/docs/faq.md

 For all titles the rendering resolution can be easily scaled by navigating to View&rarr;Int.
 Resolution Scale.
 For titles that natively support higher resolutions, you can enable the associated mode in your dashboard or by using the [EEPROM editor](eeprom.md).

 #### Q: What should I pick for 4k resolution?
-The 'Resolution Scale' number is a scaling factor applied to each surface dimension.
-Typical framebuffer dimensions are 640x480, so if you want a '4k resolution' (meaning around 4k horizontal res) you can select 6 to get 3840x2880.
+The 'Resolution Scale' number is a scaling factor applied to rendered surface dimensions.
+Which factor to select for your target resolution depends on the game resolution.
+When the game is rendering at 480p (typical case), if you want a '4k resolution' (meaning around 4k horizontal res) you can select 6x to get a framebuffer of 3840x2880.
+Performance may diminish as higher factors are selected.

 #### Q: Are there any plans for a mobile port of xemu?
 There are currently no plans for a mobile port of xemu on iOS or Android, the emulator hasn't reached the performance necessary to run well on iOS or Android at this time.